oopscraft/apps/apps-web/src/main/resources/static/duice/plugin/ckeditor/README.md

 The editor comes with a few sample pages that can be used to verify that installation proceeded properly.
 Take a look at the `samples` directory.

-To test your installation, just call the following page at your website:
+To sandbox your installation, just call the following page at your website:

 	http://<your site>/<CKEditor installation path>/samples/index.html